barryw/c64lib/README.md

 #include "include_me_min.asm"
 ```

 The `include_me_min.asm` file only brings in the pseudocommands, macros and constants.
-Inclding `include_me_full.asm` will also bring in sprits, timer and memory routines.
+Inclding `include_me_full.asm` will also bring in sprites, timer and memory routines.

 You can also include individual features: